-The mentor should make brief notes after each meeting on the Kids on Track Google Drive and report any safeguarding concerns both via the online form (link above) and direct to a member of the operating team.
+The mentor should make brief notes after each meeting and report any safeguarding concerns both via the online form (link above) and direct to a member of the operating team.

 Other Additional Support

 Requests for additional financial support will be considered on a case by case basis on submission of a grant application form.
 Mentors will have to demonstrate: